 Community engagement is an important feature of corporate social responsibility.
-Engaging the community is a way to understand, engage in and act upon critical workplace, marketplace, and environmental issues.
-Licensees should connect at all possible levels from within their organization to integrate within host and neighboring communities' governing bodies, economic, social and environmental life.
-Focused efforts should be placed on building collaborations and partnerships with individuals and entities addressing problem gambling and health promotion.
+Engaging the community is a way to understand, participate in, and act upon critical workplace, marketplace, and environmental issues.
+Gaming licensees should, at all possible levels of their organization, form connections with host and neighboring communities' governing bodies and integrate with the community's economic, social, and environmental life.
+Efforts should be focused on building collaborations and partnerships with individuals and entities addressing problem gambling and health promotion.